Brave New Work: AI and Tech in the Hands of Artists

 “The Human Element: Designing Empathy into the Machine Age”

 > How do we ensure that the future of artificial intelligence remains rooted in human values, emotion, and connection?
-In this cross-disciplinary conversation, Kevin Davis, head of Amazon’s Alexa AI project in Santa Barbara, and Forest Stearns, artist-in-residence at Google’s Quantum AI Lab in Goleta, explore the quiet power of design, voice, and visual culture in shaping how we live with intelligent systems.
-While Davis works at the cutting edge of conversational AI, Stearns brings warmth and humanity into stark research environments through mural-scale art and collaboration.
-Together, they ask: What does it mean to make machines—and the spaces around them—feel more human?<
+In this cross-disciplinary conversation, Kevin Davis (Director, Product Manager – Tech, Artificial General Intelligence – Information for Amazon) and Forest Stearns (artist-in-residence at Google’s Quantum AI Lab in Goleta) explore the quiet power of design, voice, and visual culture in shaping how we live with intelligent systems.
+While Davis works at the cutting edge of conversational AI, Stearns Stearns and his collaborators works shoulder to shoulder at the intersection of art and science in the Quantum AI campus.
+With a dynamic practice of epic scale illustration based productions, art direction and facilitation of the artist in residence program; his ongoing creative exchange brings inspiration, warmth and humanity into the built environment which would traditionally be stark and boring.
+Together, they ask: What does it mean to make machines — and the spaces around them — feel more human? <

 Moderator: Michael Delgado, EP, Brandwell Arts